-When booking, he did actually look at Jade Mountain.
+When booking, we did actually look at Jade Mountain.
 But for the same price we paid for 11 nights at St James’s Club, we would’ve only had about 4 nights at Jade Mountain.
 That put it into perspective a bit so it seemed like a no brainer.
 One thing that was really good about St James’s Club is that it was completely all-inclusive.
 (Aside from the excursions and spa treatments of course).
-In a lot of other resorts in St Lucia there are varying board levels where you have to wear those awful wristbands.
+In a lot of other resorts in St Lucia, there are varying board levels which involve wristbands.
 But because everything at St James’s Club was included there was not a wristband in sight!

-St Lucia is an absolutely gorgeous island, however I couldn’t help but notice the vast differences.
-It’s one of those places where you have either the stunning, rich resorts and houses on the west coast, or the very poor, shanty towns and huts, with not much in between.
-St Lucia’s main airport is on the south of the island, so I remember on the transfer from the airport to the resort things to myself “Why have we come here?”.
+St Lucia is an absolutely gorgeous island, however, I couldn’t help but notice the vast extremes.
+It’s one of those places where you have either the stunning, rich resorts and houses on the west coast or the very poor, shanty towns and huts, with not much in between.
+St Lucia’s main airport is on the south of the island, so I remember on the transfer from the airport to the resort things to myself “Why have we come here?”

-We’d booked one of their Deluxe Ocean View Rooms.
-He told me he’d booked a garden view, so I had a nice surprise when we checked in and we arrived at our gorgeous ocean view room.
+We’d booked one of St James’s Club’s Deluxe Ocean View Rooms.
+My husband told me he’d booked a garden view, so it was a lovely surprise when we checked in and we arrived at our gorgeous ocean view room.
 These rooms are all located at the top of the hill, which I have mostly mixed feelings about.
-It gave a truly amazing view over the rest of the resort.
-The turquoise water of the Caribbean Sea, and the twinkling lights of Castries.
+It gave a truly spectacular view over the rest of the resort.
+The turquoise water of the Caribbean Sea and the twinkling lights of Castries was just magical.
 But it was an absolute bitch of a climb up from the beach, pool, and lounge areas.
-Although saying that, if I hadn’t had to do that climb at least twice a day for almost two weeks, I probably would’ve left two stone heavier after all the food and drink I consumed.
+(Although saying that, if I hadn’t had to do that climb at least twice a day for almost two weeks, I probably would’ve left two stone heavier after all the food and drink I consumed).

 So the location of our room was probably a blessing in disguise!